SmartKidzee/talk2job/README.md

 Under the following terms:

 -   **Attribution** — You must give appropriate credit to **Shreyas J**, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 -   **NonCommercial** — You may not use the material for commercial purposes.

 [View Full License Deed](https://creativecommons.org/licenses/by-nc/4.0/)